 - Suggestions of local places to visit and local leaflets, magazines and/or books are always helpful.

 - Local travel service leaflets (be sure this is kept up to date).
 Include walking directions, cycling routes, public transport and taxi information.

 - Clear information on where internal and external bins are kept and their collection days.

 I hope this is helpful and I wish your business every success!
-If you would like more assistance on airbnb interior makeovers in the South-West of England, feel free to contact me.
+If you would like more assistance on holiday rentals and airbnb interior makeovers in the South-West of England, feel free to contact me.
 I welcome the opportunity to discuss your project with you.